mckerrj/PollProj/README.md

-Tastypie Tutorial App for Django, basic Python, Celery, Tastypie, and Chef.
+## Simple Tutorial App for Django, basic Python, Celery, Tastypie, and Chef.

-What the TwitterApp does
+# What the TwitterApp does
 - Setup a simple Django project
 - Shows how to set up a simple Django Model
 - Setup a simple Tastypie API
 - Run tests against your model and your API.
 Simple tests and some mock tests
-- Have a python object that Authenticates with Twitter and gets data about your Tweets and Twitter Handle associated with those Tweets. and stores them using your DJango model.
+- Have a python object that Authenticates with Twitter and gets data about your Tweets and Twitter Handle associated with those Tweets.
+It then stores them using your Django model.
 - Have a simple Celery app that runs the python-twitter sync-up every five minutes (if you let it).
 - Have a simple web app that uses HTML and Javascript (no Django views) to call the Tastypie API's to get your Tweet and Twitter user data and display them in a VERY simple app.
+It's knockout.js and ajax.
+Very simple.
 - Deploy the entire app and stack using Chef and Vagrant which includes:
   - Redis to handle messaging for Celery
   - Mysql install, setup databases and users
   - Django and uwsgi
-  - A Simple Nginx config
+  - A Simple Nginx config for passing through requests, reverse proxy, and mapping requests to static files.
-  - Setup a Virtual Environment
+  - Setup a Python Virtual Environment
   - Get the code and MOST dependencies from GitHub
-- deploy your app using Jenkins

-Assumptions:
+# Assumptions:
 - You can use some unix-like environment.
 I've only tested this on OSX and a Vagrant Precise64 environment.
 - You can do some basic stuff with Git.
 - You know a little bit about software development.
 Databases.
 Stuff like that.